3. The Difference Between the Work of God Incarnate and the Work of the Spirit

 —The Word, Vol. 1.
 The Appearance and Work of God.
 The Mystery of the Incarnation (4)

-Because the one who is judged is man, man who is of the flesh and has been corrupted, and it is not the spirit of Satan that is judged directly, the work of judgment is therefore not carried out in the spiritual world, but among man.
+Because the one who is judged is man, man who is of the flesh and has been corrupted, and it is not the spirit of Satan that is judged directly, the work of judgment is therefore not carried out in the spiritual realm, but among man.
 No one is more suitable, and qualified, than God in the flesh for the work of judging the corruption of man’s flesh.
-If judgment were carried out directly by the Spirit of God, then it would not be all-embracing.
-Furthermore, such work would be difficult for man to accept, for the Spirit is unable to come face-to-face with man, and because of this, the effects would not be immediate, much less would man be able to behold the unoffendable disposition of God more clearly.
+If judgment were carried out directly by the Spirit of God, then it would not be all-embracing, and, moreover, man would have difficulty accepting this, for the Spirit is unable to come face-to-face with man.
+Just in light of this point, the effects would not be immediate, much less would man be able to behold with greater clarity the disposition of God which must not be offended.
 Satan can only be fully defeated if God in the flesh judges the corruption of mankind.
-Being the same as man possessed of normal humanity, God in the flesh can directly judge the unrighteousness of man; this is the mark of His innate holiness, and of His extraordinariness.
+God in the flesh is also a person with normal humanity, yet He can directly judge the unrighteousness of man; this is the mark of His innate holiness, and of His singularness.
 Only God is qualified to, and is in the position to, judge man, for He is possessed of the truth, and righteousness, and so He is able to judge man.
 Those who are without truth and righteousness are not fit to judge others.
 If this work were done by the Spirit of God, then it would not mean victory over Satan.
-The Spirit is inherently more exalted than mortal beings, and the Spirit of God is inherently holy, and triumphant over the flesh.
-If the Spirit did this work directly, He would not be able to judge all of man’s disobedience and could not reveal all of man’s unrighteousness.
-For the work of judgment is also carried out through man’s notions about God, and man has never had any notions about the Spirit, and so the Spirit is incapable of better revealing the unrighteousness of man, much less of completely disclosing such unrighteousness.
+The Spirit is inherently loftier than mortal beings, and the Spirit of God is inherently holy, and triumphant over the flesh.
+If the Spirit did this work directly, He would not be able to judge all of man’s rebelliousness and could not reveal all of man’s unrighteousness.
+For the work of judgment is also carried out through man’s notions about God, and man has never had any notions about the Spirit, and so the Spirit is incapable of better revealing the unrighteousness of man, much less of thoroughly exposing such unrighteousness.
 The incarnate God is the enemy of all those who do not know Him.
-Through judging man’s notions and opposition to Him, He discloses all the disobedience of mankind.
+Through judging man’s notions about Him and their opposition to Him, He exposes all the rebelliousness of mankind.
 The effects of His work in the flesh are more apparent than those of the work of the Spirit.
 And so, the judgment of all mankind is not carried out directly by the Spirit but is the work of the incarnate God.
 God in the flesh can be seen and touched by man, and God in the flesh can completely conquer man.
-In his relationship with God in the flesh, man progresses from opposition to obedience, from persecution to acceptance, from notions to knowledge, and from rejection to love—these are the effects of the work of the incarnate God.
+Man progresses from opposing Him to submitting to Him, from persecuting Him to accepting Him, from having notions about Him to knowing Him, and from rejecting Him to loving Him—these are the effects of the work of the incarnate God.
 Man is only saved through the acceptance of His judgment, man only gradually comes to know Him through the words of His mouth, man is conquered by Him during his opposition to Him, and he receives the life supply from Him during the acceptance of His chastisement.
 All of this work is the work of God in the flesh, and not the work of God in His identity as the Spirit.
-The work done by God incarnate is the greatest work, and the most profound work, and the crucial part of the three stages of God’s work are the two stages of the work of incarnation.
+The work done by God incarnate is the greatest work, and the most profound work, and the crucial part of the three stages of God’s work is the two stages of the work of incarnation.

 —The Word, Vol. 1.
 The Appearance and Work of God.
-Corrupt Mankind Is More in Need of the Salvation of the Incarnate God
+Corrupt Mankind Is in Greater Need of the Salvation of the Incarnate God

-The best thing about His work in the flesh is that He can leave accurate words and exhortations, and His specific will for mankind to those who follow Him, so that afterward His followers can more accurately and more concretely pass on all of His work in the flesh, and His will for the whole of mankind, to those who accept this way.
-Only the work of God in the flesh among man truly accomplishes the fact of God’s being together and living together with man.
-Only this work fulfills man’s desire to behold the face of God, witness the work of God, and hear the personal word of God.
-The incarnate God brings to an end the age when only the back of Jehovah appeared to mankind, and He also concludes the age of mankind’s belief in the vague God.
-In particular, the work of the last incarnate God brings all mankind into an age that is more realistic, more practical, and more beautiful.
-He not only concludes the age of law and doctrine but, more importantly, He reveals to mankind a God who is real and normal, who is righteous and holy, who unlocks the work of the management plan and who demonstrates the mysteries and destination of mankind, who created mankind and brings to an end the management work, and who has remained hidden for thousands of years.
-He brings the age of vagueness to a complete end, He concludes the age in which the whole of mankind wished to seek God’s face but was unable to, He ends the age in which the whole of mankind served Satan, and He leads the whole of mankind all the way into a completely new era.
+The greatest strength of His work in the flesh is that He can leave accurate words and exhortations, and His precise intentions for mankind to those who follow Him, so that afterward His followers can more accurately and in more practical terms pass on all of His work in the flesh, and His intentions for the whole of mankind, to those who accept this way.
+Only God in the flesh working among man truly makes God’s being together and living together with man a reality, and fulfills man’s desire to behold the face of God, witness the work of God, and hear the personal word of God.
+The incarnate God brings to an end the age when only the back of Jehovah appeared to mankind, and He also concludes the age of mankind’s belief in the nebulous gods.
+In particular, the work of God’s last incarnation brings all mankind into an age that is more realistic, more practical, and more beautiful.
+This work not only concludes the age of law and regulations but, more importantly, it makes known to mankind the God who is practical and normal, who is righteous and holy, who unlocks the work of the management plan and who demonstrates the mysteries and destination of mankind, who created mankind and brings to an end the management work, and who has remained hidden for thousands of years.
+This work brings the age of nebulousness to a complete end, it concludes the age in which the whole of mankind wished to seek God’s face but was unable to, it ends the age in which the whole of mankind served Satan, and it leads the whole of mankind all the way into a completely new era.
 All this is the outcome of the work of God in the flesh in place of God’s Spirit.
-When God works in His flesh, those who follow Him no longer seek and grope after those things which seem to both exist and not exist, and they cease to guess at the will of the vague God.
-When God spreads His work in the flesh, those who follow Him shall pass on the work that He has done in the flesh to all religions and denominations, and they shall communicate all of His words to the ears of the whole of mankind.
-All that is heard by those who receive His gospel shall be the facts of His work, shall be things personally seen and heard by man, and shall be facts and not hearsay.
+Only when God works in His flesh, do those who follow Him no longer seek and grope after those things which seem to both exist and not exist, and cease to guess at the intentions of the nebulous gods.
+When God spreads His work in the flesh, those who follow Him shall pass on the work that He has done in the flesh to all religions and denominations, and they shall disseminate all of His words to the ears of the whole of mankind.
+All that is heard by those who receive His gospel shall be the facts of His work, and shall be things personally seen and heard by man—it shall be facts and not hearsay.
 These facts are the evidence with which He spreads the work, and they are also the tools that He uses in spreading the work.
 Without the existence of facts, His gospel would not spread across all countries and to all places; without facts but only with man’s imaginings, He would never be able to do the work of conquering the entire universe.
-The Spirit is impalpable to man, and invisible to man, and the work of the Spirit is incapable of leaving any further evidence or facts of God’s work for man.
-Man shall never behold the real face of God, he shall always believe in a vague God that does not exist.
-Man shall never behold the face of God, nor will man ever hear words personally spoken by God.
+The Spirit is impalpable to man, and invisible to man, and the work of the Spirit is incapable of leaving for man any more evidence or any more facts of God’s work.
+Man would never behold the real face of God, he would always believe in a nebulous god that does not exist.
+Man would never behold the face of God, nor would man ever hear words personally spoken by God.
 Man’s imaginings are, after all, empty, and cannot replace the true face of God; the inherent disposition of God, and the work of God Himself, cannot be impersonated by man.
-The invisible God in heaven and His work can only be brought to earth by God incarnate who personally does His work among man.
-This is the most ideal way for God to appear to man, in which man sees God and comes to know the true face of God, and it cannot be achieved by a non-incarnate God.
+The invisible God in heaven and His work can only be brought to earth by God becoming flesh and coming among man to personally do His work.
+This is the most ideal way for God to appear to man, and for man to see God and come to know the true face of God, and it cannot be achieved by a non-incarnate God.

 —The Word, Vol. 1.
 The Appearance and Work of God.
-Corrupt Mankind Is More in Need of the Salvation of the Incarnate God
+Corrupt Mankind Is in Greater Need of the Salvation of the Incarnate God